Tynset Municipality: Coat of arms

 The coat of arms was granted on 18 October 1985.
-The arms show the silver/gray head of a moose on a blue background.
-It was chosen to symbolize the abundance of moose in the area.
+The official blazon is "Azure, a moose head issuant argent" (I blått et oppvoksende sølv elghode).
+This means the arms have a blue field (background) and the charge is a stylized moose head extending up from the base of the escutcheon.
+The moose head has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design was chosen to symbolize the abundance of moose in the area.
+The arms were designed by Nils Aas.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Tynset.
+The Church of Norway has four parishes (sokn) within Tynset Municipality.
 It is part of the Nord-Østerdal prosti (deanery) in the Diocese of Hamar.

 Geography

 Tynset is the urban centre for the northern Østerdalen part of Innlandet county in the central area of mainland Norway.
-Tynset lies in the upper quadrant of Norway's longest valley, Østerdalen at an elevation of approximately 480 m above sea level.
-To the northeast lies the municipality of Tolga; south of Tynset are Rendalen and Alvdal municipalities; and to the west is Folldal municipality.
-In the neighboring county of Trøndelag, Tynset is bordered to the north by the municipalities of Rennebu and Midtre Gauldal, and to the west by Oppdal municipality.
+Tynset Municipality lies in the upper quadrant of Norway's longest valley, Østerdalen, at an elevation of approximately 480 m above sea level.
+To the northeast lies Tolga Municipality, to the south are Rendalen Municipality and Alvdal Municipality, to the west is Folldal Municipality, to the north are Rennebu Municipality and Midtre Gauldal Municipality (both in Trøndelag county), and to the west by Oppdal Municipality (also in Trøndelag county).

-Tynset is known for its vast areas of forest and mountain, which are ideal for skiing, walking, cycling, hunting, and fishing.
+Tynset Municipality is known for its vast areas of forest and mountain, which are ideal for skiing, walking, cycling, hunting, and fishing.
 In many areas are signposted paths and ski tracks are ploughed in winter.
 The river Glåma has several side rivers including the Sivilla and Ya.
 The Fådalen valley and the lake Savalen have many tourist activities.
 The lakes Innerdalsvatnet and Falningsjøen also lie in the municipality.
+The highest point in the municipality is the 1653.26 m tall Tylldalstoppen, one of the lower peaks of the large mountain Tron which lies along the border with Alvdal Municipality.

-Tynset has many wildlife areas including the geological formation at Ripan and Gammeldalen.
+Tynset Municipality has many wildlife areas including the geological formation at Ripan and Gammeldalen.
 At Ripan, there is a lake formed by glaciation during the last ice age and at Gammeldalen there are some beautifully formed corries from the same period.

 Tynset has many historic mountain farms (seter) that are still in use in the high parts of the countryside.
 It is possible to visit these farms while hiking.
-Tynset municipality also rents chalets, which used to belong to some of these mountain farms.
+Tynset Municipality also rents chalets, which used to belong to some of these mountain farms.

 Government

-All municipalities in Norway, including Tynset, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
-The municipality falls under the Østre Innlandet District Court and the Eidsivating Court of Appeal.
+Tynset Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Hedmarken og Østerdal District Court and the Eidsivating Court of Appeal.